benhur07b/open-hazards-ph-qgis/README.md

 Use this if the data to be loaded is a raster(check the name of the file to determine whether it's a vector or raster).

 #### Save Layer
 When loaded, the layers are stored in memory.
-If you want to save a copy (file), you can right click -> Export the layers.
+If you want to save a copy (file), you can **Right click on the layer -> Export -> Save as**.

 ----
 ### What is the license of the data?